 New solutions for RF power amplifiers must be efficient.
 The CO2 emission must be reduced but for information and telecommunication technology (ICT) the energy consumption increases.
 This is partly due to the introduction of higher frequency systems that fulfill our increasing need for higher data rates.
 Load and supply modulation are old concepts for efficiency enhancement that now find new applications to help us break this trend.
 They are particularly promising for wideband modulated power amplifier systems for modern telecommunication systems with large crest factor, i.e. large peak-to-average power ratio (PAPR).
+Such systems are developed and investigated in our RF Power Lab.

 In general, the above-mentioned power amplifier systems are known as multiple-input systems.
 The modulated RF carrier accounts for one input and the control signal for the load or supply modulator as the second.
 Such systems with dual input and single output (DISO) enable flexible solutions for efficiency improvement at back-off output power but they require more efforts in design and modelling.